rikkitomikoehrhart/rikkitomikoehrhart/README.md

 ---

 ### I am currently working on...
-- 🕸️ Certificate of Web Programming (Dec 2024)
 - 👩‍🎓 Associates of Applied Science Web Programming (May 2025)
-- 👩‍🎨 Certificate of Codign & Design (May 2024)
+- 👩‍🎨 Certificate of Coding & Design (May 2025)
 - 💼 My Portfolio Website
 - 👩‍💻 Application into the Bachelors of Software Developemnt at Austin Community College
 - 🎶 Programming Intership with Hurley Piano!!!